JAndersonArruda/Script-Laguege-Activity/README.md

 ##

 ### Tecnologias
-As tecnologias usadas no desenvolvimento são: HTML, CSS, e JavaScript
+As tecnologias usadas no desenvolvimento do projeto são: HTML, CSS, e JavaScript
 ##

 ### Autor